 Spring brings newness no matter where you are in the world.
 Shaking off Winter, Spring is the season of a new fresh look.
-It’s time to grow, to blossom and bloom.
-Spring Bulletin Boards can bring spring into the classroom.
+It’s time to grow, to blossom, and bloom.
+Spring Bulletin Boards can help teachers bring spring into the classroom.
 It may inspire a fresh start, an eagerness for the next semester.

 1. Never Stop Growing

-This is a really creative idea!
-You have your class create flowers from the handprints of the children for this Spring Bulletin Board.
+This is a really creative bulletin board idea!
+Educators can have their class create flowers from the handprints of the children for this Spring Bulletin Board.
 Easy to make with construction paper – and cute.

 Flowers are a sure sign Spring is in the air.
-Inspire an interest in what the children will be learning.
-Create a 3D effect of flowers with a subject name in the center of each flower.
+Inspire an interest in the subjects the children will be learning.
+Create a 3D effect of flowers with a subject name and activities in the center of each flower.

 3. What Plants Need

-A spring bulletin board showing the process of flowers growing – and what plants need to thrive.
+This spring bulletin board shows the process of flowers growing – and what plants need to thrive.
 Create sunflowers with sunflower seeds and construction paper.
 Then write the text applicable to each part of the growing process.
 Don’t be afraid to improvise and add some clouds and raindrops if you feel like it!

 4. When We Learn We Grow

-The bulletin board consists of large 3D flowers with school subjects as centers to motivate children to want to learn.
-Wiring behind petals helps add to the 3D effect.
+This bulletin board consists of large 3D flowers with school subjects as centers to motivate children to want to learn.
+Wiring behind the petals helps add to the 3D effect.
 It’s bright and fun to look at.

 5. Lifecycles Butterfly and Frog

 Students in primary grades will love these types of bulletin boards.
-Teachers can demonstrate the lifecycles of the butterfly and frog for an Educational Foundation Class.
+Teachers can demonstrate the lifecycles of the butterfly and frog through the information on the board.
 The butterfly’s lifecycle is in a tree, and the frog is on a leaf in the pond.
 It’s a great board for the Spring season.

 6. Bloom Where You’re Planted

-A simple Spring bulletin board with a powerful message to inspire students to adapt and to grow in the classroom.
+One of the more simple Spring bulletin boards with a powerful message to inspire students to adapt and to grow in the classroom.
+Perfect for the season!